pavitranew/session-4b/readme.md

 window.addEventListener('scroll', fixNav);
 ```

-Note: I left a commented out for loop alternative in the code above for comparison.
+Note: I left (the commented) for loop alternative in the code above for comparison.

 Since we are using Promises we can refactor our code further to remove callbacks.